Birth preparation and postnatal care

 It is important to be able to trust your midwife here, too, and you should agree on an on-call service between you shortly before the birth.

-If you have any questions relating to the various options for giving birth, our SBK Health Helpline for Expectant Mothers and Children will be happy to help.
+If you have any questions relating to the various options for giving birth, our SBK Health Telephone for Expectant Mothers and Children will be happy to help.

-As an expectant mother, you can expect to take advantage of all of our birth services.
-The hospital or midwife will invoice us directly.
-All you have to do is show your SBK health care card and we’ll do the rest.
+We cover the costs of medical care for you and your baby.
+The hospital, birth centre or midwife will invoice us directly.
+All you have to do is show your SBK healthcare card and we’ll do the rest.